The Present and Future of Direct Selling: an Interview with Rallyware’s Dan O’Marra

 1. Remote Work Will Further Democratize Gig Work

 Now that remote work has been embedded in over 16% of organizations worldwide (according to a recent Owl Labs study), one cannot help but wonder: how might this affect the gig economy?

 For possible answers, look no further than new products, platforms, and services.
 For instance, Meaningful Gigs, which, TechCrunch reports, will work to pair freelance designers in Africa with United States companies.

-Likewise, gig companies will have to develop or adopt digital apps that simplify the complex process of selling your skills and services ad hoc.
-As new populations move into the gig economy, we’ll have to make it easy and linear for them.
+Gig companies will have to develop or adopt digital apps that simplify the complex process of selling your skills and services ad hoc.
+And not only gig platforms.
+Direct selling companies, retail, anywhere there’s deskless workforce.
+The composition of the workforce is changing.
+People are more mobile.
+Traditional offices are transforming.
+As new populations move into gig-like arrangements, we’ll have to make it easy for them.

 2. There Will Be Further Pressure on Traditional Jobs

 The situation might be stabilizing.
-The latest data from Morning Consult shows that 63% of current remote workers would feel comfortable returning to the office.
+Data shows that 63% of current remote workers would feel comfortable returning to the office.
 But employers shouldn’t expect the transformation to end there.

 The COVID pandemic didn’t only raise the question of office work.
 As Time magazine writes, “For many, this has become a moment to literally redefine what work is.”

 Just as the millennials of 2008-2012 transformed technology, expect the young people of today to transform work – and not only young people, but even mid-career workers and the formally retired.
 The pandemic showed many of us that life is fleeting and can change in an instant.